All Episodes

 But it is nothing, a nothing burger.

-And less interesting about this memo is what what is in it?
+And less interesting about this memo is what, what is in it.

 It's pretty much a nothing burger.

-Quote dishonest, misleading, partisan nothing burger.
+Quote, dishonest, misleading, partisan nothing burger.

-And it is getting this kind of mass-produced junk.
+It is getting this kind of mass-produced junk.

-Bill, uh I asked your staff to print it out because I thought maybe something was wrong with my internet.
+Bill, I asked your staff to print it out because I thought maybe something was wrong with my internet.

-This is all both.
+This is all bullshit.

 Is this the memo itself?